WayneAung-data/nz-ghg-emissions-dashboard/README.md

 ## Project Overview
 The project focuses on:
-- building an interactive dashboard in Power BI
+- building an interactive dashboard in Power BI to identify sectoral and regional patterns in greenhouse gas (GHG) emissions
-- transforming and cleaning emissions data using Power Query
+- transforming and cleaning GHG data using Power Query
 - calculating year-on-year changes using DAX
-- identifying sectoral patterns such as high-emitting, low-emitting, and volatile sectors

 ## Current Scope
 The current version includes: